quipucords/quipucords/README.md

 - Increase the maxfile limit as described [here](https://github.com/ansible/ansible/issues/12259#issuecomment-173371493).
 - Install sshpass as described [here](https://github.com/ansible-tw/AMA/issues/21).
-- Install coreutils to obtain the gtimeout command.
-To do this step, run the `brew install coreutils` command.
 - If you are running macOS 10.13 or later and you encounter unexpected crashes when running scans, set the environment variable `OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES` before starting the server.
   See the explanation for this step [here](https://github.com/ansible/ansible/issues/31869#issuecomment-337769174).
-- Install gtimeout using `brew install coreutils`
 - If installing dependencies fails involving openssl:
     ```
     brew install openssl